OsvaldoJ/orchard-website/README.md

 orchard-website
 ===============

-- HTML, CSS, and JS mock up for orchardproject.net website.
+- **HTML, CSS, and LESS** mock-up for new orchardproject.net website.
-- Uses Bootstrap with Less and jQuery.
+- Uses Bootstrap.
+- No JavaScript, no Razor, no C#.